What's a CDL Class A Training Program Like?

 - Pre-trip inspection—This part of your training will equip you with knowledge on how to inspect your vehicle before leaving the yard.
 It includes the inspection of the coupling systems, the vehicles lights, fuel tanks, and other components of your truck.
 It is an extremely important safety measure for truckers to take and should never be skipped.

 - Driving range basic vehicle controls — This is when you put your permit to use!
 After your CDL instructor demonstrates each move, you should learn how to:

 - Ace the offset backing

 - Practice the parallel parking

-- Street training—After you’ve mastered the driving range, it’s time to roll out to the nearby local streets and highways to solidify your newly gained skills.
-In this stage you will be able to apply everything you’ve learned about operating your vehicle in traffic, maintaining your distance, paying attention to the signs, and checking your mirrors.
-Be careful, and watch out for those low bridges!
+- Street training—Once you’ve mastered the driving range, you'll head out with your instructor to nearby streets and highways to solidify your newly gained skills.
+In this stage, you will be able to apply everything you’ve learned about operating your vehicle in traffic, maintaining your distance, paying attention to the signs, and checking your mirrors.

-Well, not quite yet.
-You’ll still have to pass your final CDL test to get your official license.
-Your road test will take approximately 2 hours and will include two parts:
+In order to earn your CDL, you have to pass your final CDL test to get your official license.
+Your road test will take approximately 2 hours and will include 2 parts:

 - Operating the vehicle on the road

 After you've passed the test, you can apply for your CDL.
-You're ready to start toward your career with a company.
-Congrats in advance!
-In 2019, the average annual pay for truck drivers was $53,090, according to the Bureau of Labor Statistics.
+You're ready to start toward your career with a company!
+In 2022, the average annual pay for truck drivers was $53,090, according to the Bureau of Labor Statistics.

 Though this may seem like a lot work, it can all be accomplished in as few as 160 training hours, meaning you can be on the road in a new career in the next few months!